This blog post was originally posted on November 30, 2018 and was updated on November 12, 2019.

 It’s no secret that Christmas Eve and Christmas Day are among the most important days of the year in Madrid.

 All throughout the city, business owners close up shop and head home for a few days to spend some much-needed time with their families.
 The same goes for most restaurants.
-However, if you’re visiting over the holidays, you’ll definitely need to eat at some point—and preferably not at a cheesy tourist trap or international fast food chain.
+However, if you’re visiting Madrid at Christmas, you’ll definitely need to eat at some point—and preferably not at a cheesy tourist trap or international fast food chain.
 These picks for where to eat in Madrid on Christmas Eve and Christmas Day will help you make the most of every meal and feast like a local.

 Where to eat on Christmas Eve in Madrid

 Known as nochebuena in Spanish, Christmas Eve is a night of magical festivities and family fun.
 Many madrileños will spend the evening gathered around a table piled high with all kinds of festive fare and surrounded by the people who matter most.
 But even if you don’t have a Spanish home for the holidays, you can still eat like a local on Christmas Eve in Madrid at one of these excellent restaurants.

 Dinner and a show—what’s not to love?
 There’s nothing better than enjoying some high-quality entertainment while digging into course after course of delectable dishes.
 Luckily, that’s just what’s in store for guests at the Christmas Eve dinner at El Fogón de los Deseos.

 A luxurious dinner, open bar, and a spectacular show will set you back €189.95.
 They even offer a special kids’ menu, and the show is family-friendly, making this one of our favorite options for families.